Our Path Forward, Together

 - Continuously extend and refresh a portfolio of 100% experiential, challenge-based offerings that incorporate in-demand skills throughout all programs.

-- Build learning experiences around domain-wide learning laboratories and virtual firms that take on real challenges—for example, virtual PR firm, virtual global consulting firm—and scaffold learners’ preparation of work
+- Build learning experiences around domain-wide learning laboratories and virtual firms that take on real challenges—for example, virtual PR firm, virtual global consulting firm, diplomacy lab—and scaffold learners’ preparation of work

 - Incorporate employer-sponsored Experiential Network (XN) projects, co-op, or other experiential learning as a requirement in all programs.